 In 2006, the International Electrotechnical Commission (IEC) and the International Organization for Standardization (ISO) proposed the standard IEC 80001 “Application of risk management for IT-networks incorporating medical devices” that defines ways to address issues arising out of connecting medical devices to a network.
 The standard was published by the Association for the Advancement of Medical Instrumentation (AAMI) in 2010 and updated in 2012.

-In 2012, the AAMI and Underwriters Laboratories (UL) joined forces to develop a suite of standards on medical device interoperability with a focus on patient safety.
+AAMI and Underwriters Laboratories (UL) joined forces to develop a suite of standards on medical device interoperability with a focus on patient safety.

-Finally, in 2013, the West Health Institute together with the Gary and Mary West Foundation created the Center for Medical Interoperability to drive the interoperability of medical technology.
+Finally, in 2013, the West Health Institute together with the Gary and Mary West Foundation created a Center for Medical Interoperability to drive the interoperability of medical technology.
 The plan was to focus initially on technical campaigns to define interoperability requirements and provide a connected health technology roadmap.

 West Health Institute issued a report analyzing the state and value of medical device interoperability that estimated $36 billion in potential waste across healthcare segments due to the lack of interoperability.
 For device vendors, having a common set of interoperability standards would save over $400 million in device development and testing costs industry-wide.
 The report also cited the HIMSS Analytics research indicating a huge market for interoperability: Over 90% of the hospitals participating in the research used six or more types of devices that could be integrated.
 But only one third of those hospitals actually integrated those devices with EHRs, and even for that third, fewer than three device types were integrated on average.